joshbaz/UMI-Management-Portal/README.md

 ---

-**Administrative Excellence!** Your UMI Management Portal is now a fully functional Progressive Web App, providing comprehensive university management capabilities with the convenience of native app installation. 🎓💼
+**Administrative Excellence!** Your UMI Research Centre Portal is now a fully functional Progressive Web App, providing comprehensive university management capabilities with the convenience of native app installation. 🎓💼